 Measuring attempts to get equity investments is very difficult and indeed we worked with NFIB on this question in their current survey.
 So, here I think it's important to recognize the sheer magnitude of difference between those who seek debt rather than equity in a given year but also to realize that this 3 percent estimate is very imperfect.
 In my own opinion, equity investment questions are particularly open to differential reporting when asked in the very aggregate rather than by very specific categories/relationships.

 - "Almost one-quarter (24%) of small employers currently use credit cards and no other bank credit source.
 The overwhelming majority of this group does not appear interested in obtaining more credit."

 The U.S. seems to be uniquely placed among countries in the proportion of small businesses using mainly credit cards for financing.
-I am not surprised by this statistics but I thought their second conclusion that for a very specific group of business owners, credit cards are all that is needed and they are not seeking addition financing.
+I am not surprised by these statistics but I thought their second conclusion that for a very specific group of business owners, credit cards are all that is needed and they are not seeking additional financing.

 - The percentage of small employers applying for credit fell from 55 percent in 2009 to 48 percent in 2010.
 The percentage approved for credit rose somewhat, leaving about the same number accessing credit in 2010 as accessed it in 2009.

 This is why these types of questions are important in a time series.
 Even though the same number of businesses appeared to get credit there was a large shift in those applying.